-The Hisense H9G uses the Android TV streaming service and comes with the Google Assistant built-in.
+The Hisense H9G uses the Android TV interface and comes with the Google Assistant built-in.
 This lets you download tons of apps from the Google Play Store, which makes it one of the best budget smart TVs for Android users.
 It also works with Alexa devices, but you will have to manually connect it to your smart assistant.

 With a refresh rate of 120 MHz and its “Motion Rate 480” technology, the Hisense H9G provides smooth movement for gaming, sports, and fast-paced action scenes.
 Plus, it is bright enough that you can put it in any room and still see everything clearly.

 One of the only downsides of this smart TV is that it doesn’t support eARC (enhanced audio return channel) passthrough.
 That means you won’t get the same audio quality when hooking this TV up to a soundbar as you would with the other models in this list.

-And while it supports over 1 billion colors, you might have to spend time changing the settings to get them as accurate as possible.
-All the features that Sony has added into their new TVs makes them one of the few manufacturers to carry IMAX Enhanced Certification.
+The Sony X950H has excellent color accuracy out of the box, so you won’t have to spend time changing any settings to calibrate them.
+All the features that Sony has added to their new TVs makes them one of the few manufacturers to carry IMAX Enhanced Certification.
 This ensures that you will have an immersive cinema experience at home.

-This model is an excellent choice for gaming, too.
-With response times as low as one millisecond, you won’t miss a beat while playing your favorite games.
-It also comes with FreeSync and G-Sync, which both help reduce lag and screen tearing when gaming.
+The LG C1 has Dolby Vision IQ, which detects how bright or dark the room is and adjusts the picture quality to suit your viewing conditions.
+Plus, it has response times as low as one millisecond, so you won’t miss a beat while playing your favorite games.
+It is also officially compatible with both FreeSync and G-Sync, which will help reduce lag and screen tearing on any next-gen console.